 What causes a heart murmur?

 A heart murmur is caused by turbulent blood flow within the heart.
-Sometimes a murmur is determined to be 'innocent' or 'physiologic', while other times the murmur is determined to be pathologic or caused by disease.
-Pathologic heart murmurs can be caused by a structural problem within the heart (i.e., cardiac disease), or can be due to a problem that is 'extracardiac' (i.e., not caused by heart disease).
+Sometimes a murmur is determined to be “innocent” or “physiologic,” while other times the murmur is determined to be pathologic or caused by disease.
+Pathologic heart murmurs can be caused by a structural problem within the heart (i.e., cardiac disease), or can be due to an extracardiac problem (i.e., not caused by heart disease).

 Do all murmurs sound the same?

 No. The loudness of a murmur reflects the amount of turbulence that is present in the heart.
 However, the loudness of a heart murmur does not always correlate directly with the severity of the disease.
 Murmurs are graded by their intensity, usually on a scale of I-VI.
 A Grade I murmur is very soft or quiet, may only be heard intermittently, and is usually only heard in one location on the chest, while a Grade VI murmur is very loud, heard everywhere that the heart can be heard, and can be felt when a person places their hand on the chest in the area of the heart.

 Murmurs are also characterized by the time in which they occur during the heart cycle and by whether they are long or short.
 Most murmurs are also characterized by their location or where they are the loudest.
 The majority of murmurs in the dog occur during systole, the phase of the heart cycle when the heart is contracting to pump blood out.

 The specific characteristics of the murmur, along with any symptoms that your dog might be showing, will help your veterinarian determine what is causing the murmur.

 What is an innocent or physiologic heart murmur?